Miners and a pit pony gathered around a tub.

-Today, these magnicent creatures are more commonly seen as riding horses, or in the show ring where ridden classes are becoming quite popular with heavy horse enthusiasts.
+Today, Clydesdale’s are more commonly used as riding horses and can even be found in the show ring where ridden classes are becoming popular with heavy horse enthusiasts.

-Eric came to live at the Museum in June 2007 together with his friend Ernie.
-Their owner abandoned them, together with eight other ponies, on winter grazing land in Wales when they were very young.
-When one of the ponies died through neglect, the RSPCA were called in and rescued the remaining ponies in April 2006.
-Once recovered they were put up for adoption and came to live here at the Museum.
+Here are Eric and Ernie, our Welsh mountain ponies, who arrived at the Museum back in 2007.
+Unfortunately, Eric and Ernie had a rough start to life, having been abandoned by their owner on winter grazing land in Wales when they were very young.
+Luckily, the RSPCA were called and rescued the ponies in April 2006, after which they were put up for adoption and came to live here at the Museum.

 Adopt a Pony

 For the animal lovers out there, then why not join our popular ‘Adopt a Pony’ scheme?
 It’s perfect for those of you who want to help support the Museum, and also works great as a gift for people of all ages!
 Click here to find out more.